 Termination Not in Connection with a Change in Control.
 Pursuant to his severance and change in control agreement, Mr. Yan is eligible to receive a lump sum cash payment equal to 12 months of his base salary and an additional lump sum cash payment equal to 12 months of his benefit premiums if he is terminated by the Company without cause or he resigns for good reason.
-If the employment of one of our other current named executive officers is terminated by the Company without cause or such officer resigns for good reason, such officer is eligible to receive a lump sum cash payment equal to six months of the officer's base salary, an additional lump sum cash payment equal to six months of the officer's time-based equity awards.
+If the employment of one of our other current named executive officers is terminated by the Company without cause or such officer resigns for good reason, such officer is eligible to receive a lump sum cash payment equal to six months of the officer's base salary, an additional lump sum cash payment equal to six months of the officer's benefit premiums, and 12 months accelerated vesting of the officer's time-based equity awards.